-STRATEGIC GOAL 1: Providing o utstandin g ca are for our patients Exc ecutive Lead Chief E Executive (Officer Assuring Committee: Bo oard ı No. and Risk description Initial risk score Key controls and assurances Residual risk score Action plan Timescale Risk tolerance Board update 61 COVID-19 Impact 20 26.05.20 Strategic Recovery Group worked with each directorate and developed action plans for future resilience and sustainability.
+Exe ecutive Lead Chief E xecutive C STRATEGIC GOAL 1: Providing o Officer Assuring Committee: Be g ca are for our patients ١ No. and Risk description Initial risk score Key controls and assurances Residual risk score Action plan Timescale Risk tolerance Board update 61 COVID-19 Impact 20 26.05.20 Controls Strategic Recovery Group worked with each directorate and developed action plans for future resilience and sustainability.
 Ongoing conversations with our suppliers, ensuring we are aware of any emerging issues with supplies and can respond to those.
 Pandemic business continuity plans being developed, incorporating lessons learned and preparing for any potential peaks in future.
 The Winter/Covid-19 plan for LAS has been written, taking into account potential pressure from high demand, increased Covid-19 infection rates and adverse weather during winter.
 Post COVID considerations led by the CFO, COO and Director of Strategy and Transformation to agree the optimal operating model including resources and estates requirements, identify and retain efficiencies and operating opportunities across all areas of operations.
-Utilise Joint Decision Making (JDM) / Decision Log protocols to capture decisions made / authorisation levels etc. during the COVID period Regular contact with EPRR teams to seek advice on the above Membership of regional and national network bodies (e.g. Ambulance HRD 16 26.05.20 12 11.11.20 20 08.02.20 COVID-19 decision making review underway.
-To review and assess the Trust's Strategy and strategic risks following COVID The organisation has been asked to set out its position including funding to deliver health care at system level.
-6-10

-forum) to share knowledge and build

-consistency where possible in relation

-to temporary changes to terms and

-conditions, and ways of working
+Utilise Joint Decision Making (JDM) / Decision Log protocols to capture decisions made / authorisation levels etc. during the COVID period Regular contact with EPRR teams to seek advice on the above Membership of regional and national network bodies (e.g. Ambulance HRD 46 26.05.20 42 11.11.20 20 08.02.20 1 1.
+2. 3. review underway.
+To review and assess the Trust's Strategy and strategic risks following COVID 6-10 forum) to share knowledge and build consistency where possible in relation to temporary changes to terms and conditions, and ways of working

-8. Australian recruitment programme

-regularly reviewed and approach

-updated as necessary.

-9. Appointment of dedicated COVID

-Wellbeing lead with remit for creating

-the Trust's COVID staff wellbeing

-delivery plan and working with internal

-and external partners to deliver the plan

-10. Interim Head of Wellbeing has been

-appointed and the Wellbeing Hub has

-been set up to provide one point of

-entry for all staff covering their health

-and wellbeing needs

-11 The Trust has set up a strategic Incident

-Room (COVID 19 cell) to plan and

-monitor impacts of COVID 19 on the

-Trust in alignment with the Pan London

-Strategic Coordination Group and

-planning assumptions for London.

-12 Patient Safety and Risk Hub established

-to collate incidents and risks, and other

-quality data as well as produce the daily

-safety and risk hub report.

-13. SIG monitoring and reporting all Serious

-incidents - COVID19 and non-COVID19

-related - monthly end to end review of

-patient pathway incidents (IUC and

-Emergency pathways)

-14. Worked with CQC and NHSI and agreed

-SI process whilst recognising the scale of

-investigations required to meet LfD

-regulatory requirements

-15 The Trust has established a COVID 19

-10. Resource Tracking template to be

-completed for all COVID 19 related

-resource requests, these are all

-approved by Trust Gold and reported to

-ExCo and FIC on a regular basis.

-Exec and the on a regular basis.
-1
+- 8. Australian recruitment programme regularly reviewed and approach updated as necessary. - Appointment of dedicated COVID Wellbeing lead with remit for creating the Trust's COVID staff wellbeing delivery plan and working with internal and external partners to deliver the plan - 10.
+Interim Head of Wellbeing has been appointed and the Wellbeing Hub has been set up to provide one point of entry for all staff covering their health and wellbeing needs - 11.
+The Trust has set up a strategic Incident Room (COVID 19 cell) to plan and monitor impacts of COVID 19 on the Trust in alignment with the Pan London Strategic Coordination Group and planning assumptions for London. - 12.
+Patient Safety and Risk Hub established to collate incidents and risks, and other quality data as well as produce the daily safety and risk hub report. - SIG monitoring and reporting all Serious incidents - COVID19 and non-COVID19 related - monthly end to end review of patient pathway incidents (IUC and Emergency pathways) - 14.
+Worked with CQC and NHSI and agreed SI process whilst recognising the scale of investigations required to meet LfD regulatory requirements - 15.
+The Trust has established a COVID 19 Resource Tracking template to be completed for all COVID 19 related resource requests, these are all approved by Trust Gold and reported to ExCo and FIC on a regular basis.